Baha2rM98/AES/README.md

 you can use it to encrypt or decrypt your files.

 # How to use :
 put AES.jar and assets folder exactly in same directory(mentioned in release), open up a powershell there,
 type: java -jar .\AES.jar,
 follow the orders and enjoy it!

+## warning:
+this commend line interface just works in linux for now, windows will be added soon!